TBeijen/tbnl-hugo/content/post/2016-12-18-moving-from-wordpress-to-hugo.md

 For exporting wordpress contents to a set of Markdown I used [Wordpress to Hugo convertor][8] which in turn was based on the plugin [Wordpress to Jekyll exporter][9].
 As a lot of static site generators use Markdown there are probably a lot of other tools to export wordpress content.

-After exporting a number of blog posts and pages in Markdown format was available.
+After exporting, a Hugo site structure was created containing the blog posts and pages in Markdown format.
 Some things needed additional fixing, most notably code blocks, which were exported as HTML fragments using `pre` tags instead of indented code blocks.
 Cooking up a [python script](https://github.com/TBeijen/tbnl-hugo/blob/master/bin/process_post.py) solved this quite easily.

 ## Migrating comments to Disqus